Black text = links to be completed soon!

 Who Is a Mourner?

-By Jewish law, a mourner is someone who is the son, daughter, sister, brother, mother, father, or spouse of the deceased.
+By Jewish tradition, a mourner is someone who is the son, daughter, sister, brother, mother, father, or spouse of the deceased.
 (Others, such as a son-in-law or daughter-in-law, are often included in the category of mourner.)
 Any person in one of these seven relationships is obliged to do certain acts and refrain from certain acts.
 The traditional mourning obligations for one's parent are more extensive than those for other relatives.

 From the moment of death until the burial, each of these immediate relatives is considered an onen.
 The onen has no religious obligations except to attend to the practical necessities of arranging for the funeral.
 (For instance, the onen is exempt from reciting Sh'ma.)
 Once burial has occurred, relatives in the seven categories are considered aveilim (mourners).
 Their traditional obligations are discussed under The Jewish Mourning Calendar.